Wahya Circle

 A vision quest is a rite of passage in some First Nationer cultures of the Americas.
 During this time, the young person prays and cries out to the Spirits requesting that they may have a vision, one that will help them find their purpose in life, their role in a community, and how they may best serve the People.

 We are there now as Practitioners.
-Walking this Circle with 3CMM, we are honing our abilities to meditate, to communicate with Higher Self.
+Walking this Circle with 3CMM, we are honing our abilities to meditate, to communicate with Higher Self, our Divinity.
 We are working on Healing Shadow and checking our Ego.
 The further we Journey, the more we will begin to See.
 For some, this will not be much as it is directly correlated to how much of themselves they give for their Highest Benefit.
 What Work are they willing to do, what changes are they willing to accept to become the BEST THAT THEY CAN BE for this Manifestation or, Experience in Matter?

 Beginning in the North, the Anuk, Ainu cousins, cross into the land we now call Alaska.
 At the same time, and perhaps in response to the warmer climate and greater extent of open water, other peoples began to expand into the country of the Dorset, who settled there first, as well.
 Indian groups reclaimed Newfoundland and the forested coasts of Labrador.
 The Norse established colonies in Greenland and paid occasional visits to the Eastern Arctic.
 From the west, ancestral Inuit moved from Alaska into the heart of the Dorset homeland.